openeuropa/europa-search-client/README.md

      $searchApp = $factory->getSearchApplication();
      ```
 3. Send the proper message through the application instance:
-   - For an ingestion request, if we use the `EC\EuropaSearch\Messages\Index\IndexingWebContent` from the example of
+   - For an ingestion request, if we use the `EC\EuropaSearch\Messages\Index\IndexWebContent` from the example of
      the "[Message objects](#message-objects)" section:<br />
      ```php
      $response = $indexApp->sendMessage($webContentMessage);